Implicit differentiation for fast hyperparameter selection in non-smooth convex learning: Bilevel Optimization with Non-Smooth Inner Problems

 One advantage of the non-smooth case with the $\ell_1$ norm is that one can find a good initialization point: there exists a value $\lambda_{\max}$ (see \Cref{table:inner}) such that the solution of \Cref{pb:generic_inner_pb} vanishes for $\lambda \geq \lambda_{\max}$.
 Hence, a convenient and robust initialization value can be chosen as $e^\lambda = e^{\lambda_{\max}} / 100$.
-This is in contrast with the smooth case, where finding a good initialization heuristic is hard: starting in flat zones can lead to poor performance for gradient-based methods \citep{Pedregosa16}. \end{remark}
+This is in contrast with the smooth case, where finding a good initialization heuristic is hard: starting in flat zones can lead to poor performance for gradient-based methods \citep{Pedregosa16}. \Cref{alg:implicit} is called multiple times in \Cref{alg:bilevel_approx}: several inner optimization problems and linear systems which are "similar" are solved successively.
+That is why we use warm-start to solve these problems. \end{remark}

+\begin{remark}\emph{Role of the step size $\gamma$ in \Cref{alg:implicit}.} In all the convex penalties we used ($\ell_1$-norm, $\ell_1 + \ell_2$-squared norm, indicator function) the step size $\gamma$ simplifies and does not appear in the \implicitfull formula.
+Instantiations of \Cref{alg:implicit} for the Lasso, the elastic net, the weighted Lasso and the dual of the SVM can be found in \Cref{app:algos_implicit_diff}. \end{remark}